MEng Computer Science

 Industrial placement

-Between Years 3 and 4/or Years 4 and 5, you'll undertake a 12-week paid industrial placement, working as part of a software systems development team.
+Between Years 3 and 4, or Years 4 and 5, you will secure and undertake a 12-week paid industrial placement where you'll work as part of a software systems development team.
 The placement may be in the UK or abroad.

 Major projects